Pregnancy Must Haves – Helpful Items for the First Trimester

 Thankfully, I didn’t have too much nausea and no vomiting.
 I’m pretty sure the nugget knows my extreme hatred for vomiting, and I thank it for that.
 So I hear regular ole saltine crackers are nauseous mama-to-be’s weapon of choice when it comes to combatting nausea.
 Keep them next to your bed, in your purse, and hidden throughout your house.
 At least that’s what I’m told.

 I used peppermints to combat the little nausea I experienced.
 Sucking on a peppermint or two seemed to do the trick for me if I couldn’t eat something immediately.
+I’ve also heard of preggie pops, ginger candy, and ginger ale working well for nausea and morning sickness.
+I’ve also seen some women swear by peppermint essential oil, but check with your doctor first.

 7. body moisturizer